Tim Patrick Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 Matchup vs. Kansas City

-- Patrick's 24.5 receiving yards per game in his six matchups against the Chiefs are 10.0 fewer than his over/under for Saturday's game.
+- In his six matchups against the Chiefs, Patrick's 24.5 receiving yards average is 9.0 less than his over/under for Saturday's game (33.5).

-- Patrick, in six matchups, had a touchdown catch twice.
-And he had multiple TDs in one of those two games.
+- In six matchups versus the Chiefs, Patrick has had a touchdown catch, including multiple scores in one game.

 - The 269.0 yards per game the Chiefs are allowing through the air makes them the NFL's 26th-ranked pass defense.

-- The Chiefs' defense is 21st in the league, allowing 1.7 passing touchdowns per game.
+- The Chiefs' defense is 21st in the league, conceding 1.7 passing touchdowns per game.

 Recent Performances

-- Patrick did not record a catch in last week's game versus the Chargers.
+- Patrick did not record a catch in last week's game against the Chargers.

-- Patrick has racked up 60 receiving yards (20.0 per game) and one touchdown, hauling in five passes on nine targets during his last three games.
+- In his last three games, Patrick's five receptions (on nine targets) have led to 60 receiving yards (20.0 per game) and one touchdown.

 Patrick's Denver Teammates